Alexis de Tocqueville: On policies of assimilation

-According to Tocqueville, assimilation of black people would be almost impossible and this was already being demonstrated in the Northern states.
-As Tocqueville predicted, formal freedom and equality and segregation would become this population's reality after the Civil War and during Reconstruction as would the bumpy road to true integration of black people.

-However, assimilation was the best solution for Native Americans, and since they were too proud to assimilate, they would inevitably become extinct.
+According to Tocqueville, assimilation of black people would be almost impossible, as was already being demonstrated in the Northern states; however, assimilation was the best solution for Native Americans, and since they were too proud to assimilate, they would inevitably become extinct.
 Displacement was another part of America's Indian policy.
-Both populations were "undemocratic", or without the qualities, intellectual and otherwise needed to live in a democracy.
-Tocqueville shared many views on assimilation and segregation of his and the coming epochs, but he opposed Arthur de Gobineau's theories as found in The Inequality of Human Races (1853–1855).
+Both populations were "undemocratic", or without the qualities, intellectual and otherwise, needed to live in a democracy.
+Tocqueville shared many views on assimilation and segregation of his and the coming epochs but opposed Arthur de Gobineau's theories as found in An Essay on the Inequality of the Human Races (1853–1855).